 Here’s the lowdown:

-• Are you already receiving certain government benefits?
-If you’re on a qualifying means-tested benefit, you might be eligible for a free air source heat pump.
+- Are you already receiving certain government benefits?
+If you’re on a qualifying means-tested benefit, you might be eligible for a free air source heating pump.

 If you’re looking for an energy-efficient and sustainable way to heat and cool your home, an air-source heat pump is a compelling option.
 Weigh the air source heat pump cost against the potential savings on your energy bills and consider ECO4 grants that might be available in the overall UK.
 While there are some air source heat pump disadvantages, the long-term benefits often outweigh them.